-President Johnson is committed to helping all Buckeyes thrive.
-View the latest updates and learn about the university’s holistic approach to enhancing the health, safety and well-being of Ohio State’s campus communities.
+Ohio State is committed to helping all Buckeyes thrive.
+View updates and learn about the university’s holistic approach to enhancing the health, safety and well-being of our campus communities.

 More Health, Safety and Well-being Updates